DanielBlanco/com_cimpay/README.md

 Log:
 ----
+* [0.1.10] Added delegate destroys for recurring models
+* [0.1.9] Added a new column to cimpay table to handle internal invoice numbers.
+* [0.1.8] Added a new column to cimpay_transactions table to handle better the payment plans.
+* [0.1.7] Added a recurring transaction builder.
 * [0.1.6] Added a recurring customers CRUD section for the backend.
 * [0.1.5] Added a recurring packages CRUD section for the backend.
 * [0.1.4] Added a recurring services CRUD section for the backend.